 git config --global alias.ci commit

-git config --global alias.last 'log -1 --stat'
+git config --global alias.last 'log -1 --stat'Create or Clone a Repository#

-Everyday Workflow
+Everyday Workflow#

 # 1) See what changed